KTH/devops-course/contributions/essay/README.md

 This folder contains students work on essays.

-## Introduction
+## Main Requirement

+The students write 2000+ word essay on a topic relevant to the course.

 ## Grading Criteria

-Main Requirement: The students write 2000+ word essay on a topic relevant to the course.

 Example of essays: